Last updated on February 20th, 2026 at 07:38 pm

 One of the most confusing things for tourists visiting New Orleans is hearing a local accent that sounds remarkably like it belongs in Brooklyn or Jersey.
 This is often attributed to the Irish.

-• Because New Orleans and New York were the two major ports for Irish immigration, the same Hiberno-English distinct speech patterns mixed with other immigrant groups (like Germans and Italians) in both cities.
+• Because New Orleans and New York were the two major ports for Irish immigration, the same Hiberno-English distinct speech patterns were mixed with other immigrant groups (like Germans and Italians) in both cities.

 • This linguistic mix created the “Yat” dialect (derived from “Where y’at?”), characterized by similar vowel shifts found in NYC.